ErpNetDocs/tech/reference/config-options-reference.md

   "0" – notification pop-up toasters will not be displayed.<br>
   "1" or not defined - notification pop-up toasters will be displayed (default behavior).<br>
 - b.
 The user sets it manually.<br>
 - c.
-The key is introduced in version: (will be 26.2)
+The key is introduced in version: (26.2)

 ## 73. /ToDo/ShowLinked
 - a.
 Action: Controls whether the ToDo application displays tasks that are linked to an object in the database (e.g. documents, activities, social groups).The toggle switch is set to On    or Off.<br>
   When the value of this key is:<br>
-  “0” (False)  – linked ToDo tasks are not displayed.<br>
+  "0" (False)  – linked ToDo tasks are not displayed.<br>
-  “1” (True) or the key is not defined –  linked ToDo tasks are displayed by default (default behavior).<br>
+  "1" (True) or the key is not defined –  linked ToDo tasks are displayed by default (default behavior).<br>
 - b.
 The user sets it manually.<br>
 - c.
 The key is introduced in version: (26.2)